Marie was born in Paris and is a third generation jewelry dealer who grew up in a world of Russian treasures.

 Tour with Marie to Russia & Beyond

-Marie’s book, Beyond Fabergé, Russian Imperial Jewelers, will be finished in August 2017 and published soon after.
+Marie’s book, Beyond Fabergé, Imperial Russian Jewelry, will be published in 2020.
 To be first to get your copy, click here and we’ll keep you up to date on the book’s availability.